emacs-mirror/emacs/mps/procedure/pull-request-merge.rst

    the material to which they are contributing.
 (See `"Licensing" in "Contributing to the MPS" <../contributing.rst#licensing>`_.)

-   If they have, talk to them or get someone to talk to them about the matter.
-Do not proceed.
+   If they have expressed a variation, talk to them or get someone to talk to them about the matter.  *Do not proceed with merging*.

 #.
 Does the branch build and pass tests on all `target platforms
    <../readme.txt>`_?